dicko2/gitlab-webhook-schema/README.md

 .\gen-schema.ps1 -outputPath "<target output path>"
 ```

+After generating the API project create an implementation for IWebHookService and register it in the IoC container.

-Note: the script downlads and uses a Json to CSharp class coverter published [here](https://github.com/agoda-com/JsonCSharpClassGenerator/releases)
+Note: the script downloads and uses a Json to CSharp class converter published [here](https://github.com/agoda-com/JsonCSharpClassGenerator/releases)

 ### Current limitations